Back pain is one of the most common types of chronic pain in the United States. Most people will experience some form of back pain in their lifetime.

-It is crucial that a patient seeking medical advice for back pain receive a proper diagnosis of what is causing discomfort.
-Each diagnosis comes with a different treatment plan, which is tailored even further to match each patient’s specific needs.
+A patient seeking medical advice for back pain must receive a proper diagnosis.
+Each diagnosis comes with a different treatment plan that satisfies the patient’s specific needs.
 The first step to treating or managing pain is finding out the root cause of it.

 Diagnosis of Back Pain

-It is generally recommended that an individual visit the doctor once pain begins to impact daily life.
-This can surface as an interruption of sleep, inability to perform certain tasks, and general discomfort which impacts enjoyment.
+It is generally recommended that an individual visit the doctor if back pain begins to impact daily life.
+This may include interruption of sleep or the inability to perform normal tasks due to discomfort.

 - Examination: doctors will look at a patient’s range of motion and test their abilities to perform certain tasks.
 During this, they will ask the patient to describe the pain they are feeling and inquire about the location.
 This form of testing does not typically lead to a diagnosis for back pain, as many conditions could be occurring.
-This is typically done to narrow down further diagnostic testing to move forward most efficiently.
+This is typically done to narrow down further diagnostic testing.

-- MRI Imaging: Magnetic Resonance Imaging (MRI) is used to create a picture of the soft tissues.
-This includes muscles, ligaments, and tendons, so if the pain is caused by a tear in any of these or deterioration of them, and MRI can paint a more accurate picture of what is going on.
+- MRI imaging: Magnetic Resonance Imaging (MRI) is used to create a picture of the soft tissues.
+This includes muscles, ligaments, and tendons, so if the pain is caused by a tear or deterioration in any of these, an MRI can demonstrate an accurate picture of what is going on.
 CT scans are also used in some cases for a picture of soft tissue.

 Treatment of Back Pain

 Acute pain is more common than chronic pain.
-Acute pain refers to pain that occurs for a shorter period of time, under three to six months, but goes away over time.
+Acute pain refers to pain that occurs for a shorter period, under 3-6 months, but goes away over time.
 Chronic pain refers to pain which persists for a long time and does not improve or go away.

 Each treatment method varies, but the general format for treating back pain is a sort of timeline which goes as follows:

-- Rest: to begin, doctors will suggest that a patient rest and avoid strenuous activity.
+- Rest: doctors initially will suggest that a patient rest and avoid strenuous activity.
 In the case of muscle or ligament tears, the injury is often capable of healing itself.
-Rest is recommended to instigate healing if the cause of pain can be healed on its own.
+Rest is recommended to instigate healing if the cause of the pain can be healed on its own.

-- Physical Therapy: the general goals of physical therapy are to strengthen muscles and improve range of motion.
-In the case of back pain, physical therapy also seeks to correct posture which may be negatively impacting an injury and its ability to heal, among many other uses.
+- Physical therapy: the general goals of physical therapy are to strengthen muscles and improve range of motion.
+In the case of back pain, physical therapy also seeks to correct bad posture which may negatively impact an injury and its ability to heal.

-- Injections: there are many forms of injections that can be used on the spine in an attempt to treat pain.
-The type of injection a doctor may recommend is dependent on the type of injury and location of it.
-One of the most popular forms of injection for chronic pain is Corticosteroid Injections, which works by delivering a high dose of anti-inflammatory properties into the source.
-This helps patients in the short-term with pain management, but has been proven to actually damage tissue over time.
+- Injections: many forms of injections can be used on the spine to treat pain.
+The type of injection a doctor may recommend is dependent on the type of injury and its location.
+One of the most popular forms of injection for chronic pain is corticosteroid injections, which work by delivering a high dose of anti-inflammatory properties into the pain source.
+This helps patients in the short-term with pain management but has been proven to damage tissue over time.

-When back pain persists even after minimally invasive treatment options have taken place, doctors will often turn to a surgical option.
+When back pain persists even after attempting minimally invasive treatment options, doctors will often turn to a surgical option.

 Surgery for Back Pain